Kenya Mortgage Refinance Company (KMRC) is reviewing its housing loans held by banks to enable middle-income groups to access mortgage loans.

 The reviewing of housing loans is ongoing and was expected to be completed by the end of August 2019, when a report concerning the same will be submitted to KMRC.

-“We have hired a consultant to conduct the review and we hope that by the end of the month he will provide numbers and monetary value of all eligible accounts for planning purposes,” said KMRC chief executive officer Johnstone Oltetia.
+“We have hired a consultant to conduct the review and we hope that by the end of the month, he will provide numbers and monetary value of all eligible accounts for planning purposes,” said KMRC chief executive officer Johnstone Oltetia.

-The main function of the KMRC is to campaign the affordable housing project of the state by offering wholesale lending to primary mortgage loan lenders who will also in return lend customers at more affordable rates.
+The main function of the KMRC is to campaign the affordable housing project of the state by offering wholesale lending to primary mortgage loan lenders who will also in return lend to customers at more affordable rates.

 According to KMRC, they will review the existing costs of mortgages, so lenders will then reduce the mortgage loans.

 “We will refinance existing mortgages that meet the eligibility criteria, enabling primary lenders to revise charges downwards.
-The lenders must also provide collateral in the form of government securities, cash or mortgages,” said Mr. Oltetia.
+The lenders must also provide collateral in the form of government securities, cash, or mortgages,” said Mr. Oltetia.

 For mortgage lenders to be eligible for KMRC’s refinancing, they will have to show that they have lent loans of up to an upper limit of four million shillings to city customers and three million shillings for other areas to customers who earn less than 150,000 monthly.